An extremely randomized tree classifier.

 For each datapoint x in X, return the index of the leaf x ends up in.
 Leaves are numbered within [0; self.tree_.node_count), possibly with gaps in the numbering.

-Return the decision path in the tree
+Return the decision path in the tree.

-New in version 0.18.
+Added in version 0.18.

 The input samples.
 Internally, it will be converted to dtype=np.float32 and if a sparse matrix is provided to a sparse csr_matrix.

-Return a node indicator matrix where non zero elements indicates that the samples goes through the nodes.
+Return a node indicator CSR matrix where non zero elements indicates that the samples goes through the nodes.

 Return the feature importances.